-The NanoES vision is to act as a magnet for researchers in nano science and engineering, enabling them to develop solutions to its grand challenges: the scalable, high-yield manufacture of nano-engineered systems in information processing, energy, health, and interconnected life.
-Specific focus areas include:
+Researchers at the Institute for Nano-Engineered Systems (NanoES) are developing solutions to grand challenges in nano science and engineering: the scalable, high-yield manufacture of nano-engineered systems in information processing, energy, health, and interconnected life.

 NanoES links publicly accessible nanotechnology facilities at both UW and Oregon State University to the National Nanotechnology Coordinated Infrastructure (NNCI) network, further expanding the breadth of equipment and expertise available to scientists with diverse research interests and needs.
 Together, UW and OSU facilities form the Northwest Nanotechnology Infrastructure (NNI).

 NNI facilities provide scientists and engineers in the region, across the country and around the world, with access to state-of-the-art tools, unique training resources, and specialized expertise in the design and fabrication of nanoscale materials, structures, devices and systems.